swiftlang/swift/docs/ABI.rst

 encoded string itself.
 For example, the identifier ``vergüenza`` is mangled to ``X12vergenza_JFa``.
 (The encoding in standard Punycode would be ``vergenza-95a``)

+Operators that contain non-ASCII characters are mangled by first mapping the ASCII operator characters to letters as for pure ASCII operator names, then Punycode-encoding the substituted string.
+The mangling then consists of ``Xo`` followed by the fixity, run length of the encoded string, and the encoded string itself.
+For example, the infix operator ``«+»`` is mangled to ``Xoi7p_qcaDc`` (``p_qcaDc`` being the encoding of the substituted string ``«p»``).

 ::